+- Pros

 - Easier to

 - extend or customize

 - Port to a new platform

 - Fault isolation

 - Smaller kernel => easier to tune/optimize

 - Cons

 - Performance

-- Many protection boundary crossings
+- Naive case: Many protection boundary crossings

 - How many?

-- Difficult to share resources for the system services themselves
+- Harder to let system services share resources

+- Why?

 "Truths" on Micro Kernel Flexibility and Performance NO: Can be <50 cycles